Advanced Control of Power Converters for Future Energy Systems

 Features & Services

-The Marine Power Systems lab can be used for a research, development and testing platform to develop new solutions for maritime industry.
+The Advanced Control of Power Converters for Future Energy Systems lab can be used for a research, development and testing platform to develop new solutions for maritime industry.

-The Marine Power System Laboratory is developed in cooperation with:
+The Advanced Control of Power Converters for Future Energy Systems Laboratory is developed in cooperation with:

 - Innovationfonden through Efficiensea project